Do you have transactions in CSV or Excel format and need to import into Quickbooks? This tutorial shows how to do it in

 Start the converter and open the CSV or Excel file.
 Examine how transactions are parsed and click Review Mapping if required.
 Custom mapping helps when the parser cannot detect columns automatically.
 For example, your CSV file may have more than one amount column or more than one description column.

 Before converting to a QBO file, set the bank label (INTU.BID), account ID, and account type.

 Before converting to an IIF file, set the account type and account name.

-Click the ''Convert'' button to create a QBO or IIF file.
-The converter using your CSV/Excel filename and its location as the base name for the new file.
+Click the "Convert" button to create a QBO or IIF file.
+The converter uses your CSV/Excel filename and its location as the base name for the new file.
 You may adjust the filename and its location before converting.

 If you set the "Open after save" checkbox, the converter will do a system call to open the created file.
 By default, QBO and IIF files should be opened by Quickbooks installed on your computer.
 If the checkbox was not set, do the following to import created file: